 Like the team, the new nation is incomplete and freedom proves frustrating.
 As Hassan exasperatedly sums up halfway through the film: the end of the independence war only amplified other problems and legacies among South Sudanese that had been postponed until then.
 Eventually, it all gets pretty depressing.

-Finally, “Zoran and his African Tigers” is also a story about how harsh and unforgiving international football can be.
-It doesn’t wait for new nations to catch up or provide them with Hollywood endings (the ethnologist Christian Bromberger once suggested football is the closest thing to real life).
 South Sudan first has to show they can play against other teams in the crowded CECAFA (the Council for East and Central African Football Associations) region.
 This is where, for example, Ethiopia play their football.
 That means that South Sudan has to get ready—in a very short time—to play in the 2012 CECAFA championship in neighboring Uganda and that’s when things come to a head for the team.
 The result is that the problem with the football team, though certainly not with the same stakes, portends the crisis inside South Sudan which last month escalated into a full-scale civil war.